-- 1. create simple dance actions and movements - 2. recall simple dance phrases and sequences - 3. apply basic safe dance practices - 4. use some basic dance terminology - 5. identify different dance styles and genres - 6. be able to work individually and in groups as directed - 7. have self-confidence sufficient to perform to others - 8. understand how dance can be a means to healthy living and personal fitness - 9. respond to and compare the dance work of others.
+- 1. create simple dance actions and movements - 2. recall simple dance phrases and sequences - 3. apply basic safe dance practices - 4. use some basic dance terminology - 5. identify different dance styles and genres - 6. work individually and in groups, as directed - 7. perform to others - 8. respond to and compare the dance work of others.